-The human dimension of fish tracking science
+The human dimension of fish tracking science and application

 Dr. Steven J. Cooke is a Canada Research Chair and Professor at Carleton University in Ottawa, Canada.
 He has been tracking freshwater and marine fish for over 20 years using primarily radio, PIT and acoustic telemetry.
 He has over 700 publications on a variety of topics related to aquatic science and management spanning behaviour, physiology, ecology, and environmental sociology.
 Cooke is the Chair of the Sea Lamprey Research Board for the Great Lakes Fishery Commission, Chair of the Science Advisory Committee for Ocean Tracking Network Canada, and Past President of the International Section of the American Fisheries Society.